Pre Assessment (Eligibility stage)

 You will be provided with your result and feedback report 2 weeks after your attendance.

-The current national pass mark for applicants attending the assessment centre is 50%, however as spaces within Wiltshire Police are limited so only the highest scoring candidates are selected to continue to the next stage.
-Wiltshire Police will only consider applicants who have achieved a pass mark of 60% or more.
-All passes remains valid with all Forces for a year.
-If you score between 50 and 59% you may be able to transfer your application to other Forces, but you would need to approach these forces directly.
-You cannot attend an assessment centre more than once in a 6 month period.
+The current pass mark for applicants attending the assessment centre is 50%, in line with the national threshold.
+All passes remain valid for all forces for a year, and within Wiltshire Police for two years.
+You may be able to transfer your application to other forces, but you would need to approach them directly.
+You cannot attend an assessment centre more than once in a six month period.

 If successful at interview you will receive an offer letter stating that you should be appointed subject to satisfactorily passing vetting checks, media checks, finance checks, references, medical & fitness tests and drugs & alcohol tests.